 Pro Bono Requirement

-Students must engage in at least 20 hours of supervised pro bono activities related to tax law over the course of their law school careers, including the Voluntary Income Tax Assistance Program, providing free tax assistance to low-income taxpayers, or the Non-Profit Project, assisting organizations on the University of Missouri campus obtain tax-exempt status.
+Students must engage in at least 20 hours of supervised pro bono activities related to tax law over the course of their law school careers, including the Volunteer Income Tax Assistance Program, providing free tax assistance to low-income taxpayers, the Estate Planning Pro Bono Program, providing free wills and powers of attorney to qualified individuals; and the Non-Profit Project, assisting organizations on the University of Missouri campus to obtain tax-exempt status.

 If a student obtains a cumulative grade point average of at least 90 in all courses taken for the tax concentration, he or she will receive a designation of “Tax Concentration with Honors.”
 Note that if a student takes more than the required courses within a certificate category, he or she may designate which course to count toward the honors designation.
 The “Tax Concentration with Honors” designation will be documented by means of an award certificate that the student will receive issued by the School of Law.
 The designation will not be reflected separately in the student’s transcript.